mltooling/project-template/react-webapp/README.md

 - /public: Contains the default public resources that must be available such as the `index.html`
 - /build: The generated directory that contains the bundled web app

+[ ] TODO: add information about the code structure

 ## More Information about this Template

 > Remove this Section from your template for the actual project!

+### Installed Packages

+Please have a look at the [package.json](https://github.com/mltooling/project-template/blob/react-webapp/react-webapp/package.json) and check whether the dependencies for react, react-scripts etc. should be updated.

 ### VS Code